Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Breaking the Limit: Trimerization-Based Amplification

 \paragraph*{Experimental Results}

 To validate the theoretical framework of the isometric trimer-based amplifier, we implemented an experimental model using synthetic DNA.
 First, we verified the theoretical performance of our designed sequences using NUPACK~\cite{NUPACK2025}.
-As observed in \cref{fig:isometric}a, while the simulated system exhibited some leakage (release of output in the absence of input) at a higher temperature (28°C), decreasing the temperature eliminated this leak.
+As observed in \cref{fig:isometric}a, while the simulated system exhibited some leakage (release of output in the absence of input) at a higher temperature (28°C), this leak was effectively eliminated by decreasing the temperature.
 Overall, the NUPACK-simulated response closely follows the ideal $2\times$ slope until reaching saturation.

 The experimental data shown in \Cref{fig:isometric}(a)-(b) was collected at 4°C, but in contrast to NUPACK predictions, it still exhibits non-negligible leakage in the absence of the input (0~nM).
-A possible cause of this minor difference could be imprecise stoichiometry of the added components, errors during chemical DNA synthesis by IDT inc, or NUPACK's in-ability to predict pseudoknot formation.
+This minor discrepancy may stem from several factors: imprecise stoichiometry of the added components, DNA synthesis impurities (as only the fluorophore-tagged output strand was HPLC-purified, while the rest were purified via standard PAGE), or fluorophore-induced energetic perturbations not captured by NUPACK.

 As shown in \cref{fig:isometric}b, to quantify the experimental amplification factor, we performed linear regression.
 While the theoretical maximum amplification factor of this specific system is $2\times$, our experimental data demonstrates $1.7\times$ signal amplification.
 The regression analysis excluded the saturated data points (input concentrations of 150 nM and 200 nM) to capture the true linear amplification regime.
 (If the leakage point is also excluded from the fit to strictly evaluate the active response slope, the calculated amplification factor rises to $1.77\times$.)
-Complete details regarding the experimental protocols, DNA sequences, and statistical methodologies are provided in \cref{sec:methods}.
+Complete details of the experimental protocols, DNA sequences, and statistical methods are provided in~\cref{sec:methods}.